-Join Ina Saltz for an in-depth discussion in this video Hierarchy and functionality, part of Foundations of Typography.
+Join Ina Saltz for an in-depth discussion in this video Hierarchy and functionality, part of Graphic Design Foundations: Typography.

 We're surrounded by type all of the time, so how does type stand out in a busy environment?
 Specifically, how does typographic hierarchy work?
 Hierarchy is the way type is organized in order to indicate levels of importance to the viewer.
 Within the world of packaging, there are two different kinds of hierarchy.
 One is how well does the entire package separate itself from the other packaging all around it and how does it project its individual personality?
 The second level of hierarchy is within each package are there clear levels of typographic hierarchy indicated by size, weight, color, orientation, and adjacency.